 Concrete Brick, Gravel, Inkjet Print, LED, Six Channel Audio Track, Halogen Light, Microcontroller, Digital Print, Steel

-Turning a corner, the viewer enters a elongated darkened space buzzing with shifting multi-channel resonant frequencies pulling attention into and through the space.
-Infrequent bursts of high-intensity light, which can be anticipated by audible shifts briefly impress floating images in three locations.
-Attached to the walls in these points are large metal plates orthogonally aligned to the previous structure and affixed with large digital prints.
-Considering their reception in time the images exist primarily as retinal afterimages, slowly revealing themselves after the perception of several flashes to be digital reconstructions of the space of the gallery – momentary virtual mirrors constructed in the archive.
-Unlike optical mirrors these devices render the viewer invisible, replaced by the visual presence of past structures including the retaining wall of a 19th century marketplace which once divided the space.
-The natural light moves through the uninterrupted space of the virtual gallery and encounters its past, proposing an engine of historical re-animation powered by light.
+A darkened subterranean space contains shifting multi-channel resonant audio directing a viewer’s attention into the elongated room.
+Infrequent brief bursts for 300 microseconds of high-intensity light can be anticipated by audible frequency shifts, briefly impressing after- images onto the retina of viewers from photographic plates installed in three locations.
+Attached to the walls in these points are large metal plates affixed with large digital prints orthogonally aligned 29° to counteract the Manhattan Street grid.
+Considering their reception in time the images exist primarily as retinal after-images, slowly revealing themselves after the perception of several flashes to be digital reconstructions of the space of the gallery, with an added palimpsest of all other structures historically present on the site of exhibition – momentary virtual mirrors created through simulated 3D reconstructions of archival documents.
+Unlike optical mirrors these devices render the viewer invisible, replaced by the visual presence of past structures including the boiler room of a 1912 university building, and the retaining wall of a significant 19th Century New York market hall which once divided the space.
+The natural light moves through the uninterrupted space of the virtual reconstruction and encounters its past, proposing an engine of historical resuscitation powered by light.

-Upon exiting the exhibition, the viewer notices a sliver of cold light projecting from an opened hatch in the ceiling.
+Oriented to leave the exhibition, the viewer notices a sliver of cold light projecting from an opened hatch in the ceiling.
 Suspended in the infrastructural space between the ceiling and the floor above is a printed image caught on a structural beam, fluttering in the wind of the HVAC system.
-The print depicts a grid of sidewalk panels collected together from across the city which together reveal a chalk drawing which mimics the directionality of the unseen light source.
+The print depicts a grid of sidewalk panels photographed from across the city which together reveal a chalk drawing which mimics the directionality of the unseen light source.
 It is communicated to the viewer that an unspecified number of similar images have been permanently affixed to hidden structural elements throughout the institution.
-These images remain hidden, and the work will remain extant as long as the institutional structure.
-The work draws on cross-cultural practices in which the placement of symbolic objects into the foundations and structural elements of buildings was believed to pass on their spirits and lend stability
+These images remain hidden, and the work will remain extant for the duration of its architectural host.
+The work draws on cross-cultural ritual practices in which the placement of symbolic objects into the foundations and structural elements of buildings was believed to pass on their spirits and lend stability.